ept/blog/src/_posts/2014-03-26-six-things-about-scaling.md

 [actively discouraged](https://postgres.heroku.com/blog/past/2013/11/22/connection_limit_guidance/).

 In a fast-growing app, it doesn't take long before you reach a few hundred connections.
-Each instance of your Rails app (or whatever you're using) uses at least one.
+Each instance of your application server uses at least one.
 Each background worker process that needs to access the database uses one.
 Adding more machines running your application is fairly easy if they are stateless, but every machine you add means more connections.

 Partitioning (sharding) and read replicas probably won't help you with your connection limit, unless you can somehow load-balance requests so that all the requests for a particular partition are